 A lot can happen on the road, and while I’m not entirely sure exactly what happened during my brief time spent with Highway 32, I remained entertained.
 Maybe the mix of groovy pixelated visuals and a rather odd story did the trick.

 Whatever the case, everything certainly started out perfectly normal, the main character finding himself in a diner – one that I almost immediately exited.
 Why?
 Don’t ask.
 Couldn’t tell ya if I wanted to.
 There was just something about that place.
-Nah, it seemed pretty normal, and as such, I assumed that the tone for the entirety of this here AdventureJam 2020 creation had been set: simple, brief, perhaps even relaxing.
+Nah, it seemed pretty normal, and as such, I assumed that the tone for the entirety of this AdventureJam 2020 creation had been set: simple, brief, and perhaps even relaxing.
 Yeah.
 Nope.

-Soon as I got in my car and started driving, well… to say much more would run the risk of spoilers.
+As soon as I got in my car and started driving, well… to say much more would run the risk of spoilers.
 Including the puzzles.
 Ah, the puzzles.
 Which I’ll totally spoil: box pushing!
 Yeah.
 Not a fan, although at least in this one, they did at least make for somewhat amusing puzzle elements.
 Unlike the ending, which was just one big puzzle (so to speak).
-I did my best to pay attention to every tidbit of information the game would provide along the way, and yet the ending – what lead to that, and why?
+I did my best to pay attention to every tidbit of information the game would provide along the way, and yet the ending – what led to that, and why?
 So darn weird.